DavidGSola/pychatbot-semantic-kernel/README.md

 ## Usage

 **PyChatbot for Semantic Kernel** comes with a set of basic plugins to showcase it.
-It is easy to customise it for your own use case by defining your own [Persona](https://learn.microsoft.com/en-us/semantic-kernel/frameworks/agent/personas?pivots=programming-language-python) and [Plugins](https://learn.microsoft.com/en-us/semantic-kernel/concepts/plugins/?pivots=programming-language-python).
+It is easy to customize for your own use case by defining your own [Persona](https://learn.microsoft.com/en-us/semantic-kernel/frameworks/agent/personas?pivots=programming-language-python) and [Plugins](https://learn.microsoft.com/en-us/semantic-kernel/concepts/plugins/?pivots=programming-language-python).

 ### Configure Semantic Kernel: